ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Implement reward-sharing relational networks to promote emergent behaviors in the multi-agent system within the ReasoningEngine service
 - Design and implement adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in the ExperimentRunner service
 - Develop a framework for modeling complex multi-agent systems with emergent collective behaviors within the Experiment aggregate
+- Develop metrics and evaluation methods for measuring long-term learning and adaptation in dynamic, multi-agent scenarios within the Experiment aggregate
+- Create a framework for balancing stability and plasticity in AI agent learning across diverse domains within the Agent entity and ReasoningEngine service
+- Implement adaptive mesh refinement techniques using multi-agent reinforcement learning within the Experiment aggregate for dynamic environment modeling
+- Develop and integrate full communication memory networks for enhanced team-level cooperation in the Agent entity and communication protocols
+- Implement reward-sharing relational networks to promote emergent behaviors in the multi-agent system within the ReasoningEngine service
+- Design and implement adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in the ExperimentRunner service
+- Develop a framework for modeling complex multi-agent systems with emergent collective behaviors within the Experiment aggregate
 - Implementing hierarchical cooperative task allocation mechanisms for multi-agent reinforcement learning
 - Integrating LSTM-based deep reinforcement learning techniques for dynamic resource allocation in specialized domains
 - Developing multi-agent coordination control strategies for distributed systems